-We obtain explicit expressions for the $d$-dimensional charged Rényi entropy of scalar fields.
+We obtain explicit expressions for the $d$-dimensional charged R\'enyi entropy of scalar fields.
 These results not only generalize existing formulas for neutral systems, but also recover traditional Sommerfeld predictions in the $\mu\to 0$ limit, thereby validating the consistency of our approach.

 Furthermore, we verify the universality of our framework through two independent benchmarks.
-First, for $(1+1)$D CFT models, the SREE calculated using our heat kernel approach agrees exactly with the results derived from twist operator techniques in \cite{Murciano:2020vgh}.
+First, in the half-system setup, our general $d$-dimensional result reduces at d=2 and agrees exactly with the SREE obtained from twist-operator methods in CFT \cite{Murciano:2020vgh}.
 Second, computations of entanglement entropy for conformal field theories on $S^1\times H ^{d-1}$ backgrounds match the analytic predictions from \cite{Belin:2013uta,Huang:2025lsy}.
 Together, these validations confirm that the improved heat-kernel method remains robust across both low-dimensional conformal systems and higher-dimensional geometric settings.

 Finally, building on the known cMERA representation of neutral entanglement entropy \cite{Fernandez-Melgarejo:2021ymz}, we extend the surface contribution of the replicated heat kernel to Gaussian cMERA states in the presence of a chemical potential.
+The heat kernel provides a natural bridge between entanglement entropy and the cMERA formulation, through its relation to the Laplacian operator and the corresponding Green function.
 In particular, we derive a modified cMERA entanglement flow equation in the charged case and demonstrate its smooth reduces to the neutral result as $\mu\to0$.